russelljjarvis/Spike2Vec.jl/main.typ

 #align(center + bottom)[
   #image("figures/clustered_train_model.png", width: 70%)
   *We sampled the NMNIST data set more broadly using $6,000$ samples to create vectors.
-The entire data set consists of $60,000$ samples. *
+The entire data set consists of $60,000$ samples.
-]
+  Rapid positive alternating deflections are visible in both vectors, because the NMNIST data is caused by pixel activations, when $2D$ pixel derived data sources are converted into a $1D$ vector, sparse clusters of activated pixels, have regular gaps between them.
+Herein lies a heatmap of dis-simarity matrices constructed using the NMNIST dataset, ie the heatmap above, comes from analysing spike train distance across the NMNIST data set numbers: 0-9 represented as spiking events.
+There are 300 total presentation number presentations.
+All nine numbers are incrementally cycled through.
+Number presentations within the one number are contiguous, (the dataset is not shuffled), and this contiguity is reflected in the heatmap too.*]

 //#align(center + bottom)[